EmanueleLM/DocumentsManagementService/README.md

 If everything goes well, you can check that at '127.0.0.1:<service_port>/' both batch and external server will reply to your HTTP GET (just use a browser to navigate to the localhost).

-### 1.2 Manage containers (import/export) without orchestrator and/or docker-compose (Linux Ubuntu)
+### 1.2 Manage containers (import/export) without orchestrator and/or docker-compose (Linux)
 This section explains how to create Docker's images (they are exportable to any other system with Docker).
-Move into each directory that you want to 'dockerize', and launch the following commands:
+Open a shell and move into each project directory that you want to 'dockerize', and launch the following commands:
 ```
 docker build -t batch_server ./batch_server/
 docker build -t mongodb ./database/